DanyCaissy/SetFlairByKarma/setflairbykarma/README.md

 3- On your server, you will need Python installed as well as [praw](http://praw.readthedocs.org/en/stable/index.html#installation).

+4- Once the bot is ready, create a thread asking your users to post if they want their flair to be set-up, the bot will assign their flair the next time it is ran.

-4- Use a scheduler (such as CRON) to run the script periodically
+5- Use a scheduler (such as CRON) to run the script periodically.